elfhub97/Titanic-Spaceship-EDA-And-Classifiaction/README.md

 ## Objective
 1.To analys Missing Data update  them with Pseudo data and perform EDA\
-2.To Predict passengers transported to different dimension with classifiaction algorithm
+2.To Predict passengers transported to different dimension with classifiaction algorithms and Deep learning